rkjaer/heroku-buildpack-ember-cli/README.md

-# Heroku Buildpack for Ember CLI Applications
+# Heroku Buildpack for Ember CLI Applications with Ruby Sass

 This buildpack will work out-of-the-box with Ember CLI generated applications.
 It installs node, Sass (Ruby gem), nginx and generates a production build with the Ember CLI.